HoGentTIN/docker-intro/docs/slides.md

 ---

-### What are images?
+### Images

 -   A template containing everything needed to run an application
 -   Defined by a `Dockerfile`
+-   Create an image if you want to dockerize your application and want others to use it easily

 ---

-### What are containers?
+### Containers

 -   An isolated environment for your code.
-    -   Has no knowlegde about your system.
+    -   Has no knowledge about your system.
--
+-   Use a container if you easily want to use an existing application for which an image exists
+    -   You'll probably use containers more often than building images

 ---

 ### How are images and containers linked together?

-E.g. compiled program
+-   E.g. compiled program

 ```mermaid
 flowchart LR